Patient education: Asthma treatment in adolescents and adults (Beyond the Basics)

 Leukotriene modifiers — Leukotriene modifiers, such as montelukast (Singulair), zafirlukast (Accolate), or zileuton (Zyflo) are an alternative to inhaled glucocorticoids.
 Leukotriene modifiers work by opening narrowed airways, decreasing inflammation, and decreasing mucus production.
 They are taken by mouth as a pill once or twice daily and have very few side effects.
 Mood alteration and depression are rare side effects.
 However, compared with inhaled glucocorticoids, leukotriene modifiers are generally somewhat less effective in controlling asthma.

 Leukotriene modifiers can be used to prevent symptoms before exposure to a trigger or before exercising, but need to be taken three or more hours prior to the exposure or exercise.
-(See "Patient information: Exercise-induced asthma (Beyond the Basics)".)
+(See "Patient education: Exercise-induced asthma (Beyond the Basics)".)

 Oral steroids — If symptoms are not controlled with the above medications, an oral steroid (eg, prednisone or methylprednisolone) may be added to the treatment regimen.
 Most healthcare providers recommend a 5 to 10 day course of oral glucocorticoids for flares of asthma.
 Side effects are common, including increased energy, insomnia, hunger, agitation, and mood alteration, but they generally can be tolerated for a short period during which restoration of normal breathing is the priority.

 If exercise is a trigger for asthma, an extra dose of bronchodilator medication or a leukotriene modifier can be used to prevent asthma symptoms.
-If these agents alone do not fully prevent asthma symptoms with exercise, an inhaled steroid "controller" medication may be needed to decrease inflammation in the airways.
+If these agents alone do not fully prevent asthma symptoms with exercise, addition of daily inhaled steroid "controller" medication may be needed to decrease inflammation in the airways.
 A topic review that discusses exercise-induced asthma is available separately.
-(See "Patient information: Exercise-induced asthma (Beyond the Basics)".)
+(See "Patient education: Exercise-induced asthma (Beyond the Basics)".)

 ASTHMA IN PREGNANCY

 Asthma is the most common chronic medical condition that affects the lungs during pregnancy.
-About 4 to 8 percent of pregnant women have asthma.
+About 8 percent of pregnant women have asthma.
 With good asthma treatment during pregnancy, most women can breathe easily, have a normal pregnancy, and give birth to a healthy baby.
 It is essential to keep asthma well controlled during pregnancy to ensure that optimal levels of oxygen reach the baby.